wp-plugins/display-sql-stats/readme.txt

 == Changelog ==

 = 0.6.5 (2013/12/27) =
-* fix bug on antomatic cdetection of column types
+* fix bug on automatic detection of column types
 * better formatting of debug information

 = 0.6.4 (2013/11/08) =